drnic/LEGACY-bosh-getting-started/deploying-sample-release.md

 For deploying BOSH, you'll need to change the `ACCESS_KEY` and `SECRET_ACCESS_KEY` values for your AWS account.
 This can be a different AWS account from the one used to create your BOSH if you like.
 You'll also change `BOSH_AWS_REGISTRY_DNS_NAME` to the domain name of your BOSH.
 In our tutorial this was `ec2-10-2-3-4.compute-1.amazonaws.com`.

 For deploying wordpress, you'll merely start wth changing `BOSH_DIRECTOR_UUID` with the value from running `bosh status`, and using the `UUID` value.
+If you're not running on the default availability zone (us-east-1a) , then specify the "availability_zone" property in the common resource pool, as well as in the compilation section.
+For manually connecting to the instances, you may want to specify the "key_name" property to one of your EC2 key pairs.

 FUTURE - You'll also change the 3 elastic IP addresses (`NGINX_ELASTICIP`, `WORDPRESS_ELASTICIP`, `MYSQL_ELASTICIP`) to the ones that you created.